Owenjeong/My-Portfolios/README.md

 # Hello_World
-To predict K-pop usage in USA used by XGboost
+To use machine learning to predict